sebastianhaba/codecrafters-dns-server-go/README.md

 [![progress-banner](https://backend.codecrafters.io/progress/dns-server/2436897b-7138-4a4b-8de7-e7d677dd3c66)](https://app.codecrafters.io/users/codecrafters-bot?r=2qF)

-This is a starting point for Go solutions to the ["Build Your Own DNS server" Challenge](https://app.codecrafters.io/courses/dns-server/overview).
+This is a complete solution of
+["Build Your Own DNS server" Challenge](https://app.codecrafters.io/courses/dns-server/overview).

+All 8 of 8 stages have been completed and all tests have passed.

 In this challenge, you'll build a DNS server that's capable of parsing and creating DNS packets, responding to DNS queries, handling various record types